When you insert a DVD media in the drive, right-click on the drive and choose Play from the context menu, the following error may occur.

 Windows cannot access the specified device, path, or file.
 You may not have the appropriate permissions to access the item.

-However, you may be able to play DVD movies via the AutoPlay dialog, or by starting Windows Media Player and using the Play menu.
-This happens if the DVD/Play association setting is missing or incorrect, or is of incorrect value type.
+However, you may be able to play DVD movies via the AutoPlay dialog or start Windows Media Player and use the Play menu.
+This happens if the DVD/Play association setting is missing or incorrect or is of an incorrect value type.
 The DVD Play verb is stored in this registry key:

 HKEY_CLASSES_ROOT\DVD\shell\play\command